-National Poison Prevention Week is March 17 to 23 in 2024, with a focus on empowering poison prevention in Canada for a safer tomorrow.
+National Poison Prevention Week is March 16 to 22 in 2025, with a focus on encouraging people in Canada to #CheckForPoisons and prevent poisoning before it happens.

 Poison Prevention Week is an annual campaign to raise public awareness of poisoning injuries in Canada, encouraging community involvement as part of the solution.